fastlane/itc-api-docs/README.md

 Switch back to the list of requests on the left side and select `Login`.
 Click `CMD` + `R` to send the request to login.

-# Ruby Wrapper
+# Ruby Wrapper for iTunes Connect

-I'm currently in the process to finish a Ruby client for this API, you can follow the progress [here](https://github.com/fastlane/spaceship/pull/58) :rocket:
+Part of `fastlane`: [spaceship](https://github.com/fastlane/spaceship/pull/58) is a nice Ruby wrapper that takes care of all the heavy lifting for you :rocket: Check out the available methods [here](https://github.com/fastlane/spaceship/blob/master/docs/iTunesConnect.md).

 # API Docs